jtreagan/Question-Bank-Creator/README.md

 ### User Workflow

 Lists and variables are the foundation of the workflow for any user.
-A user can create a list of some type.
+A user can create a list of any type.
 In the example above the user, before entering the text of the question, would have created four variables and two lists.
 The first variable, the "distance" variable, would be set to choose integer values between 8 and 15 in one integer increments.
 The second variable, the "time" variable, would be set to choose floating point values between 60.0 and 120.0 in 0.1 increments.
 The third and fourth variables would be configured to randomly choose elements from two respective lists -- Coaches and StudentNames.

 Lists are also user created and the user will create any needed list before entering the question text.
 Variables of type `String` always look for a list from which to find the data that will be saved in the `Variable:content` field.

 Both `Variables` and `Lists` are saved in separate files in storage.
-This allows the user to reuse them in future questions without needing to re-invent the wheel every time a new question is created.
+This allows the user to reuse them in future questions without needing to "re-invent the wheel" every time a new question is created.

 ## Dependencies